A quick look at the customer support future

 Customer support was once confined to in-person, one-on-one interactions.
 It has come a long way since then, and there is more to come on the horizon.
 Now, new software promises some changes in the customer support future.

-With the advent of technology such as bots, artificial intelligence (AI), and much more, customers support will transform significantly over the next few years.
+With the advent of technology such as bots, artificial intelligence (AI), and much more, customer support will transform significantly over the next few years.
 Gartner predicted that by 2020, 85% of all customer interactions with a company will be handled without human involvement.

 The technology that will transform customer support is already all around us.
 Let’s take a look at the technologies that will help pave the way for the future of customer support.